sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 ## 022_Python Logging and Debugging

-- Logging in Python
+1. Logging in Python
+    1. Logging
-- Why Printing is not a good option?
+    2. Why Printing is Not a Good Option?
-- Levels of Log Message
+    3. Levels of Log Message
-- The Basics
+    4. The Basics

-- Stream Handler in Python
+2. Stream Handler in Python

+3. Python Debugger
-- Python Debugger – Python pdb
+    1. Python pdb
-- Starting Python Debugger
+    2. Starting Python Debugger
-- Examples
-- Checking variables on the Stack
+    3. Checking Variables on the Stack
-- Python pdb Breakpoint
+    4. Python pdb Breakpoint
-- Managing Breakpoints
+    5. Managing Breakpoints

 ## 023_Python Modules